intarchboard/program-rfced-future/PossibleGoalsandPointsMade.md

 * What are the roles?
 * To whom is each accountable?
 * How is that accountability expressed?
+* What happens when there are conflicting requirements between the streams?

 ### What we want from the series
 * Record agreements